RHG101997/PC_Info/README.md

 # PC Info App

-A comprehensive Electron-based application that displays detailed computer hardware and system information.
-Perfect for PC builders, system administrators, and anyone who needs to quickly assess their computer's specifications.
+A Electron-based application that displays detailed computer hardware and system information.

 ## Features